-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.9 If all or part of the complaint is not resolved to the resident's satisfaction at stage one it must be progressed to stage two of the landlord's procedure, unless an exclusion ground now applies.
-In instances where a landlord declines to escalate a complaint it must clearly communicate in writing its reasons for not escalating as well as the resident's right to approach the Ombudsman about its decision. yes This is covered in our policy 5.10 On receipt of the escalation request, landlords must set out their understanding of issues outstanding and the outcomes the resident is seeking.
-If any aspect of the complaint is unclear, the resident must be asked for clarification and the full definition agreed between both parties. yes This is completed as part of initial communication with the complainant and the Stage 2 complaint handler and covering in the acknowledgement.
-5.11 Landlords must only escalate a complaint to stage two once it has completed stage one and at the request of the resident. yes Set out in our policy
+Code section Code requirement Comply: Evidence, commentary and any Yes/No explanations

-5.12 The person considering the complaint at stage two, must not be the same person that considered the complaint at stage one. yes Complaint handlers have not been involved in the original complaint and are usually members of the executive team.
-5.13 Landlords must respond to the stage two complaint within 20 working days of the complaint being escalated.
+5.9 If all or part of the complaint is not resolved to the resident's satisfaction at stage one it must be progressed to stage two of the landlord's procedure, unless an exclusion ground now applies.
+In instances where a landlord declines to escalate a complaint it must clearly communicate in writing its reasons for not escalating as well as the resident's right to approach the Ombudsman about its decision. yes Covered in policy 5.10 On receipt of the escalation request, landlords must set out their understanding of issues outstanding and the outcomes the resident is seeking.
+If any aspect of the complaint is unclear, the resident must be asked for clarification and the full definition agreed between both parties. yes This is completed as part of initial communication with the complainant and the stage 2 complaint handler and covered in the acknowledgement 5.11 Landlords must only escalate a complaint to stage two once it has completed stage one and at the request of the resident. yes Set out in policy 5.12 The person considering the complaint at stage two, must not be the same person that considered the complaint at stage one. yes Complaint handlers have not been involved in the original complaint and are usually members of the executive team 5.13 Landlords must respond to the stage two complaint within 20 working days of the complaint being escalated.
 Exceptionally, landlords may provide an explanation to the resident containing a clear timeframe for when the response will be received.
-This should not exceed a further 10 days without good reason. yes In the year to 30 th September 2022 we received 4 stage 2 complaints, all were responded to within 20 working days.
-5.16 Landlords must confirm the following in writing to the resident at the completion of stage two in clear, plain language: the complaint stage the complaint definition the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions and if the landlord has a third stage, details of how to escalate the matter to stage three if this was the final stage, details of how to escalate the matter to the Housing Ombudsman Service if the resident remains dissatisfied. yes We use standard letters provided by the Housing Ombudsman.
+This should not exceed a further 10 days without good reason. no In the year to 30 th September 2023 we received 5 stage 2 complaints 80% were responded to within 20 days 5.16 Landlords must confirm the following in writing to the resident at the completion of stage two in clear, plain language: the complaint stage the complaint definition the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions and yes We used standard letters provided by the ombudsman if the landlord has a third stage, details of how to escalate the matter to stage three if this was the final stage, details of how to escalate the matter to the Housing Ombudsman Service if the resident remains dissatisfied.

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.17 Two stage landlord complaint procedures are ideal.
 This ensures that the complaint process is not unduly long.
 If landlords strongly believe a third stage is necessary, they must set out their reasons for this as part of their self-assessment.
-A process with more than three stages is not acceptable under any circumstances. n/a There is no stage three firm the following in writing to the resident at the n/a three in clear, plain language: stage definition on the complaint or any decisions made any remedy offered to put things right outstanding actions to escalate the matter to the Housing Service if the resident remains dissatisfied --
+A process with more than three stages is not acceptable under any circumstances. yes There is no stage 3 5.20 Landlords must confirm the following in writing to the resident at the completion of stage three in clear, plain language: yes